Criminal - District Division

 - You may have to appear in court for a violation, misdemeanor, or felony level charge.

-- If you are charged with a violation, it is for something illegal but not “criminal” and there is no possibility of jail time.
+- If you are charged with a violation, it is for something illegal but not “criminal.”
+There is no possibility of jail time.

-- If you are charged with a Class B misdemeanor it is considered a criminal offense but does not have the possibility of jail time.
+- If you are charged with a Class B misdemeanor, it is “criminal,” but does not have the possibility of jail time.

-- If you are charged with a Class A misdemeanor it is a criminal offense which can result in jail time.
+- If you are charged with a Class A misdemeanor, it is “criminal” and, if you are found or plead guilty, may result in jail time.
+If you qualify, you are entitled to court-appointed counsel.

-- If you are charged with a felony, this is the highest level of offense.
-It is a serious criminal matter which will be handled by the District Division on a preliminary basis only, and will then move on to Superior Court if it is found there was sufficient cause for the charge.
+- If you are charged with a felony, it will be handled by the District Division on a preliminary basis only, and will then move on to Superior Court if it is found there was sufficient cause for the charge.
+If you qualify, you are entitled to court-appointed counsel.

 - Besides jail time, other possible sentences include fines, community service, probation, loss of license, and/or the completion of programs or classes with proof to the court and/or prosecutor.
 You may be sentenced to some combination of these.

-- Refer to District Court Rules 2.1 or 2.19 for more information.
+- Refer to New Hampshire Rules of Criminal Procedure for more information.

-- If you were arrested and bailed by a bail commissioner, you will have received paperwork with your court date printed on it.
-If you were served a violation level summons, it will also have the court date on it.
+- You have received paperwork—either a summons or a bail order--with your court date printed on it.
 This date is your arraignment.
-You won’t receive any additional notice from the court.
+You will not receive any additional notice from the court.

-- An arraignment is your first court appearance when you let the court know if you will enter a plea of not guilty, nolo (no contest), or guilty.
+- The arraignment is your first time in court, when you let the court know if you will enter a plea of not guilty, nolo (no contest), or guilty.
 There is no need to bring witnesses or evidence.

-- On not guilty pleas, you will be given a notice of hearing for a trial date in the future.
+- If you plea not guilty, you will be given a notice for a trial date in the future.
 Bail amounts and conditions may also be addressed at the arraignment.

 - If you are charged with a felony, no plea is taken.
 You will be given a notice of hearing for a probable cause hearing.

-- You may hire your own attorney.
-Court staff cannot recommend specific attorneys to you, but can provide you with contact information for the Bar Association or other resources.
+- If you do not qualify and would still like an attorney to represent you, you will have to hire an attorney on your own.
+Court staff can provide you with contact information for the Bar Association or other resources.

 - If a fine is part of your sentence, payment is expected the day of court.
 You can contact the prosecutor to see what fine amount they will be seeking.
 The court does not know this information and cannot advise you.